xiulinyang/compositional_drs_parsing/README.md

 # Compositional DRS Parsing

 ## Overview
-This repository is for my master's thesis on compositional DRS parsing.
-It builds a system based on AM-Parser and is able to process the non-compositional and compositional information efficiently.
+This repository contains my master's thesis project, which focuses on compositional Discourse Representation Structure (DRS) parsing.
+The project involves developing a system that utilizes AM-Parser, effectively handling both non-compositional and compositional information.
+Our system demonstrates enhanced capabilities in parsing longer and more complex sentences, delivering robust performance.
+Additionally, our system performs competitively in parsing elements like scope, coreference, and reentrancies, holding its own against other well-established baseline systems.

 ## Table of Contents
 - [Installation](#installation)